 Europe includes both developed and emerging markets.
-Most developed countries in Western Europe are members of the European Union (EU), and many are also members of the European Economic and Monetary Union (EMU).
+Most developed countries in Western Europe are members of the EU, and many are also members of the European Economic and Monetary Union ("EMU").
 European countries can be significantly affected by the tight fiscal and monetary controls with which EU members and candidates for EMU membership are required to comply.
 In addition, the private and public sectors' debt problems of a single EU country can pose economic risks to the EU as a whole.
-In light of the fiscal conditions and concerns regarding sovereign credit worthiness of certain European countries, accounts invested in the European region may be subject to an increased amount of volatility, liquidity, price and foreign exchange risk.
-The performance of such accounts could deteriorate significantly should reform and austerity measures imposed by European governments to address the financial and economic problems negatively impact growth or if there are any adverse credit events in the European region (e.g., downgrade of the sovereign credit rating of a European country or a European financial institution), resulting in significant loss.
+Unemployment in Europe has historically been higher than in the United States, public deficits are an ongoing concern in many European countries, the region is facing significant political and economic uncertainty, and many European economies are experiencing slow economic growth or recession.
 European countries can be significantly affected by the deficit and budget issues of several EMU members and the associated political uncertainties.
+Eastern European countries generally continue to move toward developed market economies.
+However, their markets remain relatively undeveloped and can be particularly sensitive to social, political, and economic developments.

-The United Kingdom formally exited EU (an event commonly referred to as "Brexit") on January 31, 2020.
-Considerable uncertainty relating to the potential consequences of Brexit, including how negotiations of new trade agreements will be conducted and whether Brexit will increase the likelihood of other countries also departing the EU.
-During this period of uncertainty, the negative impact of Brexit on the United Kingdom and other European economies could be significant, potentially resulting in increased market volatility and illiquidity, political, economic, and legal uncertainty, and lower economic growth for companies that rely significantly on Europe for the business activities and revenues, which could adversely affect the value of an account's investments.
-In addition, uncertainty regarding Brexit may lead to instability in the foreign exchange markets, including volatility in the value of the Euro.
+The EU faces challenges related to member states seeking to change their relationship with the EU, exemplified by the United Kingdom's withdrawal from the EU in 2020 (an event commonly referred to as "Brexit").
+There can be considerable uncertainty as to the terms and consequences of one or more member states seeking to change their relationship with the EU.
+Among other things, a member state's decision to leave the EU could result in increased market volatility and illiquidity.
+Companies with a significant amount of business in a member state or Europe may experience lower revenue and/or profit growth, which could adversely affect the value of an account's investments.
+In addition, uncertainty regarding any member state's exit from the EU may lead to instability in the foreign exchange markets, including volatility in the value of the Euro.
 Any further exits from the EU, or the possibility of such exits, or the abandonment of the Euro, may cause additional market disruption globally and introduce new legal and regulatory uncertainties.